BestTimesToVisit.com Logo

 safety

-Stockholm is incredibly safe, but be aware of your surroundings in crowded tourist areas like Gamla Stan.
-Pickpocketing can occur, so keep your valuables secure, especially on busy public transport or in popular attractions.
-Generally, you can feel very comfortable walking around, even at night.
+Stockholm is incredibly safe, but like any major city, be aware of your surroundings, especially in crowded tourist areas or on public transport.
+Pickpocketing can occur, so keep your valuables secure and out of sight.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.